Mrfantomen/taskmanager/README.md

 A RESTful task management API built with Spring Boot, created as a learning project to explore backend development with Java, Spring, and JPA.

-This is an evolving project: it currently covers task CRUD, user accounts with a one-to-many relationship, authentication with Spring Security, and richer task logic (filtering, sorting, priority, categories, validation).
-It will be extended with centralized error handling and a frontend as I progress through my studies.
+This is an evolving project: it currently covers task CRUD, user accounts, authentication with Spring Security, richer task logic (filtering, sorting, priority, categories, validation), security hardening, and production-readiness features (response DTOs, centralized error handling, PostgreSQL, Swagger).
+It will be extended with an admin role and a frontend as the project grows.

 ## Features